"Under-valued and overworked" Sega workers file to unionise

 — AEGIS-CWA 💙 #UnionizeSEGA (@takesAEGIS) April 24, 2023

-Geiger added that although AEGIS members in different sections of Sega can have their own issues, “a common theme is generally feeling under-valued and overworked” at the company.
+Geiger added that although AEGIS-CWA members in different sections of Sega can have their own issues, “a common theme is generally feeling under-valued and overworked” at the company.

-Geiger, who worked in quality assurance for several years before moving to localisation, said that fighting for better pay across Sega is something that she feels strongly about.
+Geiger, who worked in quality assurance for several years before moving to localisation, said that fighting for better pay across Sega is something they feel strongly about.

 “I remember how difficult it was to juggle tuition and living expenses even with a second job, another common phenomenon among coworkers,” shared Geiger.
 “Even now it’s difficult as rent and inflation rise, and wages remain stagnant.
 Whether you provide for yourself, or for a family, you deserve a real living wage.”